creativenull/efmls-configs-nvim/README.md

 ## Features

 + Out-of-box configurations for your linter/formatter with options for customization.
-+ Intelligently detect linter/formatter tools installed globally or within the project (currently supports node npm, php composer, and ruby bundler).
++ Intelligently detect linter/formatter tools installed globally or within the project (currently supports node `npm`, php `composer`, and ruby `bundler`).
 + Provide both errors and warnings where possible by default.

 ## Vim Docs